dpgaspar/Flask-AppBuilder/docs/security.rst

 Role based
 ----------

-Each user belongs to a role, and a role holds permissions on views and menus, so a user has permissions on views and menus.
+Each user has multiple roles, and a role holds permissions on views and menus, so a user has permissions on views and menus.

 There are two special roles, you can define their names on the :doc:`config`

-	- Admin Role: The framework will assign all the existing permission on views and menus to this role, automatically, this role is for authenticated users only.
+	:Admin Role: The framework will assign all the existing permission on views and menus to this role, automatically, this role is for authenticated users only.

-	- Public Role: This is a special role for non authenticated users, you can assign all the permissions on views and menus to this role, and everyone will access specific parts of you application.
+	:Public Role: This is a special role for non authenticated users, you can assign all the permissions on views and menus to this role, and everyone will access specific parts of you application.

 Of course you can create any additional role you want and configure them as you like.

+.. notes:: User's with multiple roles is only possible since 1.3.0 version.

 Permissions
 -----------